 Holiday Letting Price Information in Wales

-The graph shows average prices of rental prices in Wales for the next twelve months.
-Prices reach a peak a week in July.
-The price per night in a holiday letting in Wales this week (27/07 - 03/08) costs on average £115.
-The cheapest week to book a holiday rental is in January (12/01 - 19/01).
+The graph shows average prices of holiday lettings in Wales for the next twelve months.
+Prices reach their peak during one week in December.
+The average price per night in a holiday letting in Wales this week (24/12 - 31/12) is £411.
+The cheapest week to book a holiday rental is in November (12/11 - 19/11).

 Holiday Home Availability Information in Wales

 This graph shows the holiday letting availability rate for the next twelve months.
-So far, the week with the least available rentals in Wales is in October (20/10 - 27/10).
-It will be easy to find a holiday home that suits you in a week of March (02/03 - 09/03), as 76 of the rentals are still available.
+So far, the week with the least available rentals in Wales is in February (19/02 - 26/02).
+It will be easy to find a holiday home that suits you in one week in October (15/10 - 22/10), when 89 of the rentals are still available.

-Wales cottages: your base for an exciting adventure!
+Wales holiday cottages: your base for an exciting adventure!

 Wales only has one international airport, which is located in Cardiff.
-If arriving from other parts of the UK, you can make use of good road and rail links which run to various locations in Wales.
-It can be useful to have your own letting car if you want to see the best the country has to offer, as some areas can be hard to reach.
+If you're coming from other parts of the UK, it should be easy to reach your holiday home by road or rail.
+It can be useful to bring your own car if you want to see the best that the Welsh countryside has to offer, as some areas can be hard to reach.
 Otherwise, there are good train and bus links across the country.

-In Snowdonia and the other national parks, such as the mountainous Brecon Beacons and coastal Pembrokeshire, you can engage in many recreational activities, including hiking and cycling, as well as some adventure sports.
+In Snowdonia and the other national parks, such as the mountainous Brecon Beacons and coastal Pembrokeshire, you can engage in many fun outdoor activities, including hiking and cycling, as well as some adventure sports.